jonaseck2/kubernetes-labs/lab1/node.js/README.md

 ## Instructions

-1. go to the root of this lab
+1. go to the root of this lab if you haven't already done so

     ```sh
+    cd lab1
     cd node.js
     ```